 Due to corona, the travel restrictions imposed on Riga, Latvia, are no longer in force for people coming for example from Finland.
-The Finnish Silja has started ship cruises between Helsinki and Riga which will last all summer season.
+Silja has already started ship cruises in-between Helsinki and Riga and those cruises will last all summer season.

 I visited Riga myself in the end of February 2020, shortly before tourism around the world came to a standstill due to the corona.
 I filmed e.g. the attached video named the Best hidden cafés in Riga, Latvia, and the video will present you 4 nice cafés right in the center of Riga.

 The first café in the video was called Lāci and it was located by the edge of a large square near the Latvian Statue of Liberty, opposite McD.
 Outside the café looked like a bakery, but inside there was a table and chairs for the customer.
 Their tea was tasty and the biscuits made you want to buy more.
 Delicious gluten-free almond cookies were also found.